 Croatia outpaced every other market in mobile data usage growth.
 The average Croatian SIM used 111% more mobile data in 2020 than what it did in 2019.
-The usage of Czech Republic grew 84%, Greece's 72%, Peru's 71%, Spain's 68% and Pakistan's 68%.
+The usage of Czech Republic grew 84%, Greece's 72%, Peru's 71% and Spain's 68%.
 The previous growth powerhouses India and China had more modest growth rates this time; 34-35%.

-The growth laggards in Figure 6 are USA (8%), Australia (16%) and the Netherlands (19%).
-Although COVID-19 measures might have influenced, we need to mention that the two MNOs that reintroduced unlimited into the US market - T-Mobile and Sprint - merged in April 2020.
-Similarly in the Dutch market, the two MNOs that introduced unlimited - T-Mobile and Tele2 - merged in January 2019.
+The growth laggards in Figure 6 are Australia (16%), the Netherlands (19%) and New Zealand (20%).
+Although COVID-19 measures might have influenced, we need to mention that the two MNOs that drove unlimited into the Dutch market - T-Mobile and Tele2 - merged in January 2019.
 Also Australia had a merger - between Vodafone and TPG in July 2020 after long preparations - and although TPG wasn't a MNO, it had been quite successful as MVNO so the merger concentrated the mobile market.
 The Australian Competition & Consumer Commission (ACCC) opposed the merger and last month criticised the three MNOs for raising prices.

-USA, Australia and the Netherlands had the slowest usage growth
+Australia, the Netherlands, and New Zealand had the slowest usage growth